redorav/hlslpp/Readme.md

 #include "hlsl++.h"
 ```

-Remember to also add an include path to the directory where it lives. hlsl++.h pulls in other headers that live in the same folder.
-To force scalar version of the library, define HLSLPP_SCALAR.
+Remember to also add an include path to "hlslpp/include". hlsl++.h pulls in other headers that live in the same folder.
+To force the scalar version of the library, define HLSLPP_SCALAR.

 ## Features